-- Check out how you're both feeling.
+- Check how you're both feeling.
 Maybe your child would like to go over what happened.
-Perhaps there is something they would like done differently next time - Make sure your child gets a copy of what was agreed in an accessible format - Suggest your child keeps their notes, along with the minutes and recommendations, somewhere safe, in case they want to look at them again - If your child has clear views about important matters, make sure they're reflected in amendments to their Statement, Care Plan, Individual Education Plan (IEP), Transition Plan (TP) or EHCP. - If it hasn't been possible to act on the young person's wishes, check who'll explain the reasons for the decision - Encourage the young person to be involved in putting recommendations into practice
+Perhaps there is something they would like done differently next time - Make sure your child gets a copy of what was agreed in an accessible format - Suggest your child keeps their notes, along with the minutes and recommendations, somewhere safe, in case they want to look at them again - If your child has clear views about important matters, make sure they're reflected in amendments to the EHC plan - If it hasn't been possible to act on the young person's wishes, check who'll explain the reasons for the decision - Encourage the young person to be involved in putting recommendations into practice